Caribbean pine: Ecology

 Periodic wildfires play a major role in the distribution of this species; this tree regenerates quickly and aggressively, replacing broadleaf trees after fires.
 In zones without fires, the succession continues and the pine forest is replaced by tropical broadleaf forest.
 The young pines require bright sunlight to grow, and are resistant to fire once they mature.

 Conservation

 According to the International Union for Conservation of Nature, this species as a whole is considered of least concern, but two of the three varieties are considered endangered (var. caribaea) or vulnerable (var. bahamensis).

 Uses

 Lumber and pulpwood from this tree shipped to Florida is the main export of the Abaco Islands.

-The Uverito forest in Venezuela, located between the states of Anzoátegui and Monagas, is the largest artificial forest in the world planted by man, with around 600,000 hectares of Caribbean pine forest plantations.
+The Uverito forest in Venezuela, located between the states of Anzoátegui and Monagas, is the largest artificial forest in the world planted by man, with around 600000 ha of Caribbean pine forest plantations.